Cool Kitchen Gadgets & Products

 All the products I mention on this website and in my blog and cooking videos can be found here plus many others.
 Here you will find books, cookbooks, appliances, gadgets, kitchen and household items that I love and I know you will love them too!
 I have used every item or read every book on here and can state unequivocally that they are both high quality and worth every penny.
 Message me if you have questions about anything on this page!

-Food Storage and Drink Bottles
+Food Storage, Drink Bottles and More

 Plastic is everywhere and all of us are ingesting bits of plastic from what we store our food in, drink our water from, and breath in through their breakdown over time.
 They pose health and environmental problems and while it is nearly impossible to to eliminate all plastic we can reduce our dependency on it.
 The Life Without Plastic company has sought out unique and safe alternatives to many common plastic household items.
 Here are the ones I love: